 When Should You Talk to a Lawyer?

 Slip-and-fall accidents can happen just about anywhere—on a cracked sidewalk near Broad Street, inside a downtown shop, or walking out of your apartment complex.
 If your injuries are minor, you might not need a lawyer.
 But if you’re seriously hurt, dealing with medical bills, or think the situation is complicated, getting legal help can make a big difference.
-Our team can help you:- Understand your rights after a fall.
+Our team can help you:

 - Break down your options and next steps.